braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/customization.md

 In-app messages will not display if the device orientation does not match the `orientation` property on the in-app message.

-For *iPads*, In-app messages will appear in the style of the user's preferred orientation regardless of actual screen orientation.
+For *iPads*, in-app messages will appear in the style of the user's preferred orientation regardless of actual screen orientation.

 ## Custom Handling In-App Message Display